tomriddle77/Hacktober23/README.md

 ## STEP-3.
 Wait for Pull Request to merge

 ## STEP-4.
 Celebrate - you've done your first pull request!!
+You are a step ahead to get swags.

+## STEP-5.
+Add profile picture to Contributers_Profile for remembering that you contributed to this repository.